 Lansoprazole (Prevacid) has a unique indication for long-term maintenance therapy of healed duodenal ulcers.
 Esomeprazole (Nexium) and lansoprazole (Prevacid) are indicated for the reduction of risk of NSAID-associated gastric ulcers.
-Most PPIs are indicated for GERD or GERD-related management except omeprazole OTC (Prilosec OTC).
-Esomeprazole (Nexium), lansoprazole (Prevacid), omeprazole (Prilosec), and rabeprazole (Aciphex) are indicated for short-term management of esophagitis and/or GERD in children.
+Most PPIs are indicated for GERD or GERD-related management with the exception of the OTC formulations.
+Esomeprazole (Nexium), lansoprazole (Prevacid), omeprazole (Prilosec), pantoprazole (Protonix), and rabeprazole (Aciphex) are indicated for short-term management of esophagitis and/or GERD in children.
 Omeprazole (Prilosec), lansoprazole (Prevacid), esomeprazole (Nexium), omeprazole/sodium bicarbonate (Zegerid), and pantoprazole (Protonix) are available as formulations intended for use as suspensions.
-Dexlansoprazole (Kapidex) is the newest PPI and is indicated for both treatment and maintenance of healing erosive esophagitis and treatment of symptomatic non-erosive GERD.

-Except for dexlansoprazole (Kapidex), pantoprazole (Protonix), omeprazole/sodium bicarbonate (Zegerid), and omeprazole OTC (Prilosec OTC), each of the PPIs is indicated, in combination with clarithromycin and/or amoxicillin, for eradication of H. pylori.
+Except for dexlansoprazole (Dexilant), pantoprazole (Protonix), omeprazole/sodium bicarbonate (Zegerid), and omeprazole OTC (Prilosec OTC), each of the PPIs is indicated, in combination with clarithromycin and/or amoxicillin, for eradication of H. pylori.
 Rabeprazole (Aciphex) is indicated for a seven-day course of treatment while esomeprazole (Nexium), lansoprazole (Prevacid), and omeprazole (Prilosec) require 10 to 14 days of treatment.